ajdawson/windspharm/docs/index.rst

 Requirements
 ------------

-This package requires as a minimum that you have numpy_ and pyspharm_ available, and requires setuptools_ for installation.
+This package requires as a minimum that you have numpy_ and pyspharm_ available.
 The `windspharm.iris` interface can only be used if the `iris` package is available (see the iris_ documentation).
 The `windspharm.xarray` interface can only be used if the `xarray` package is available (see the xarray_ documentation).